munificent/ui-as-code/Choices.md

 list.add(3);
 ```

-Prefering declarative code then implies we should prefer expressions.
+Prefering declarative code then suggests we should prefer expressions.
 The
 control flow element proposal aligns nicely with that&mdash;it moves some of the
-control flow you can do in statements now over to the expression side of the
+control flow you can do in statements already over to the expression side of the
 grammar.

 Better, the "control flow" it gives you is really closer to "data flow".
 Then